HoldenMills/node-express-session-lesson/README.md

 Finally, we will write some routes that generate, store, and transform session data.

-As a bonus, if we blaze through this material in record time, we'll might look into session hijacking.
+As a bonus, if we blaze through this material in record time, we might look into session hijacking.

 ##Lab